 Using various words and transitions like that within your blog name will make your name remember-able.

 Plus, I love a good play on words!

-As an example for a pet blogger, a name like Dogs are Fur Life, is not only cute but plays on the word ‘fur.’
+As an example from our list of pet blog names for a pet blogger, a name like Dogs are Fur Life, is not only cute but plays on the word ‘fur.’